-EdVenture is hosting our Spring Early Childhood Institute on Saturday, April 22, 2017.
-We are honored to have Darion McCloud as our keynote speaker.
-Darion is an actor, director, storyteller, educator, arts activist, and children’s literature advocate from Columbia, S.C..
+EdVenture hosted its Spring Early Childhood Institute on Saturday, April 22, 2017, with Darion McCloud as keynote speaker.
+McCloud is an actor, director, storyteller, educator, arts activist, and children’s literature advocate from Columbia, S.C.
 He is also the founder and Creative Director of the NiA Theatre Company and Story Squad, as well as a Riley Institute Diversity Fellow.
 He is a formally-trained visual artist who found his way to the stage through telling stories.
-Darion enjoys crafting theatre experiences for the old, young, the initiated and the uninitiated.
+McCloud enjoys crafting theatre experiences for the old, young, the initiated and the uninitiated.
 He has committed his life to the transforming power of art.
 You can find links to his work below.

-The day will focus on literature and STEAM-based activities for our youngest learners.
-The institute will run from 9am-2pm, with lunch provided.
+The day focused on literature and STEAM-based activities for our youngest learners from 9am-2pm, with lunch provided.

 Since 2006, EdVenture has hosted Hands-On, Minds On!
 (HMO) Institutes, providing quality professional development experiences for over 1,500 teachers.
 These professional learning experiences have been designed to build teachers’ confidence about science and mathematics, the standards, and their ability to cultivate their students’ curiosity.